Raisina Dialogue: Raisina Dialogue 2026

+The eleventh Raisina Dialogue was held in New Delhi from 5 March to 7 March 2026.
+The theme for 2026 is “Saṁskāra: Assertion, Accommodation, Advancement”.

 Publications

 Each year, the Raisina Dialogue publishes a series of publications in order to ensure a continual dialogue of conference themes and highlights.
 Among these publications are The Raisina Files, which contain a set of commentaries authored by high-profile speakers and delegates.

 Additionally, ORF publishes a Defence Primer and several policy reports to supplement the conversations held at each conference.